Ganzabahl/Ganzabahl/README.md

 - 👋 Hi, I’m @Ganzabahl
-- 👀 I’m interested in Development and OpenSource
+- 👀 I’m interested in Development, Security and OpenSource
-- 🌱 I’m currently learning Go and Ansible
+- 🌱 I’m currently leveling up on Go and Ansible
-- 💞️ I’m looking to collaborate on OpenSource
+- 💞️ I’m looking to collaborate on SecOps related OpenSource
 - 📫 How to reach me - email.

 <!---